Skip to content

 • Total Amount: The full cost, combining the transaction amount and all fees.

-Intents are tracked via a unique identifier.
-Users can supply this identifier in the Arcana Intent Explorer to check the intent’s status or details later.
+This intent identifier is used to track the intent status.
+Users can supply the intent identifier in the Arcana Intent Explorer to check the intent’s status or details later.

 Example Intent Details